greggparrish/bandcamp_tagplayer/README.rst

 ABOUT
 -----
-Bandcamp_tagplayer pulls songs from Bandcamp based on tag and adds them to the current MPD playlist.
+bandcamp_tagplayer pulls songs from Bandcamp based on genre tag or username and adds them to the current MPD playlist.

 The file cache is cleaned on startup, removing files older than 24 hours.